KeeganBentley/SPAN-Prac/README.md

 To verify the SPAN is functioning, rerun the ping and look for the ICMP packets on the sniffer.

 This exercise effectively demonstrates the basic configuration and use of a SPAN port for monitoring network traffic.
-However, it also highlights some limitations inherent in both the SPAN technique and the use of simulation tools like Packet Tracer:
+However, it is important to remember the limitations inherent in the SPAN technique when utilising it on a production network:

 **Resource Limitations:**
 SPAN sessions can place additional load on the switch, especially if multiple sessions or high-traffic ports are monitored.
 This can lead to resource contention, potentially impacting network performance.